mathematic-inc/eslint-plugin-padding/README.md

     - `KEYWORD` is one (or an array) of either (i) or (ii).
     - `"inline"` is a flag that denotes the node must span multiple lines (`false`) or a single line (`true`)
+    - `"comment"` specifies the particular node has a comment before it.
+String options declare a specific type.

 ## When Not To Use It